 It’s an in-home service for parents which delivers a practical three to six month program, with the flexibility to adapt to each individual family’s needs.

 The PUP program is open to parents who live in the Merriwa and Kwinana areas.

 If you need support but don’t live in these areas, please visit The Family Support Network for more resources.

-Support for parents with problematic drug and alcohol use
+Support for parents concerned about their drug and alcohol use.

 We recognise that drug and alcohol misuse rarely occurs in isolation.
 Many parents who use substances are also struggling to cope with mental illness, family violence, financial difficulties, social isolation and strained family relationships.